 Every day we are challenged to be creative in meeting the needs of all students.
 Teaching practices such as using a multi-sensory approach in presentations, supplementing class lectures with handouts or posting them electronically, organizing syllabi so that class objectives assignments and due dates are clear, and being available for student conferences optimize learning for all students but particularly those with disabilities.
 While using diverse teaching methods is important, it should be notes that students with disabilities may continue to need reasonable accommodations.

-Working with Students with Disabilities: A Faculty/Staff Guide is intended to serve as a resource for faculty and staff to use when teaching, accommodating and advising students with disabilities.
+The DSS Faculty Guide for Teaching and Accommodating Students with Disabilities is intended to serve as a resource for faculty and staff to use when teaching, accommodating and advising students with disabilities.
 DSS staff are also available to consult personally with faculty and staff regarding students with disabilities.
 We look forward to collaborating with you as we work together to provide our students with an optimal educational experience.